Emergent non-Hermitian physics in generalized Lotka-Volterra model: Floquet dynamics with a non-Hermitian Hamiltonian

 where $\pmb\delta_k=[\delta_k^x,\delta_k^y]^T$ with $ \delta_k^x=\frac 1{\sqrt{L}}\sum_j e^{-ik j}\delta^x_j$ and $\delta_k^y$ is likewise. $H_k$ is a $2\times2$ matrix defined as:

 with \begin{small}

-\end{small} Again, $H_k$ is non-Hermitian if $\bar{x}(t)\neq \bar{y}(t)$, but its instantaneous eigenvalues are real because it satisfies the condition (\ref{eq:eq1}).
-Both $\bar{x}(t)$ and $\bar{y}(t)$ are periodic in time with a period $T$, enabling us to employ the Floquet description of the stroboscopic dynamics of Eq.(\ref{eq:EOMk}) and derive a time-independent Floquet Hamiltonian $H_k^F$ satisfying:
+\end{small} Again, $H_k$ is non-Hermitian if $\bar{x}(t)\neq \bar{y}(t)$.
+Its instantaneous eigenvalues are still real but the dynamics is not trivial, since generally $[H_k(t_1),H_k(t_2)]\ne 0$.
+Both $\bar{x}(t)$ and $\bar{y}(t)$ are periodic in time with a period $T$, enabling us to employ the Floquet description of the dynamics of Eq.(\ref{eq:EOMk}) and derive a time-independent Floquet Hamiltonian $H_k^F$ satisfying:

-where $\mathcal{T}$ is the time-ordering operator and $\mathcal{F}_k$ is the evolution operator for the k-mode within one period.
+where $\mathcal{T}$ is the time-ordering operator and $\mathcal{F}_k$ is the evolution operator for the k-mode within one period whcih is not necessarily unitary\cite{Wu2020}.

-Because the explicit formalism of the periodic solution [$\bar{x}(t),\bar{y}(t)]^T$ is complex, to derive an analytic formalism of $H_k^F$, we replace the diagonal matrix in Eq.(\ref{eq:diag}) by a simplified formalism as\cite{Supplementary}: \begin{small}